 2. Homeowners are demanding more

-Energy efficiency and environmental friendliness is becoming increasingly important to homeowners.
-However, there’s generally a disconnect between the energy-efficient features most frequently being offered and those that matter most to home buyers.
+Energy efficiency and environmental friendliness are becoming increasingly important to homeowners.
+However, there’s generally a disconnect between the most frequently offered energy-efficient features and those that matter most to home buyers.

 3. Insulating homes for sound

 No one wants a noisy home—and part of delivering a better home is ensuring it’s built with sound insulation in mind.
-Noise can come from outside (sirens, traffic, neighbors) or within (children, TVs, music etc.), and evolving home preferences are making sound control more of an issue.
-Trending preferences for open concept houses with fewer walls or noisier urban locations are making homes built to minimize sound more popular than ever before.
-Noise is complex and very situation specific, so simply adding more insulation alone is not an effective noise control strategy.
+Noise can come from outside (sirens, traffic, neighbors) or within (children, TVs, music, etc.), and evolving home preferences make sound control more of an issue.
+Trending preferences for open concept houses with fewer walls or noisier urban locations make homes built to minimize sound more popular than ever before.
+Noise is complex and very situation-specific, so simply adding more insulation alone is not an effective noise control strategy.
 However, additional insulation will almost always be a core component of a smart noise control strategy.